Starshine (comics): Publication history

-The first Starshine first appeared in Rom #14 (January 1981, in a backup story), and was created by writer Bill Mantlo and artist Sal Buscema.
+The first Starshine first appeared in Rom #14 (January 1981, in a backup story), created by writer Bill Mantlo and artist Sal Buscema.

 The character subsequently appears in Rom #16 (March 1981), #19–20 (May–June 1981; backup story by Mantlo/S. Buscema, took part in the "Trial of Terminator"), #25 (December 1981), and #27–28 (February–March 1982; arrived on Earth, killed; by Mantlo/S. Buscema).

 Fictional character biography

-The first Starshine was Landra, a young woman who lived in the fictional planet Galador 200 years ago.
-When her world's government called for volunteers to become Spaceknights to battle the alien Dire Wraiths, Landra was one of those who accepted the call.
+The first Starshine was Landra, a young woman who lived on the planet Galador 200 years ago.
+When her world's government called for volunteers to become Spaceknights to battle the Dire Wraiths, Landra was one of those who accepted the call.
 Her armor gave her the power to use the mystical "Living Light".